25 Ways to Stretch Your Food Budget & Make Cheap Healthy meals Between Paydays

 1. Price match.

-If you see a sale on bananas at Store A which is 20 miles away, see if Store B which is down the street will price match.
-This way you get the same great deal and don’t have to waste any of your budget on gas.
+If you see a sale on bananas at a grocery Store A which is 20 miles away, see if grocery Store B which is down the street will price match.
+This way you get the same great deal and don’t have to spend any of your food budget on gas.
 If you have a Walmart nearby, they price match.
 You can see the price match policy on their website.

 2. Take surveys on Swagbucks.

 Spend a few minutes a day taking a survey on Swagbucks and redeem your points for restaurant gift cards.
-This way you have those to spend when money starts to run low.
+This way you have those to spend when food budget starts to run low.

 3. Stock up on canned goods.

 Canned goods can typically be purchased for less than $1 each.
-Stock up on these when you see a good sale so you can make a quick meal of soup, vegetables, chili, or beans when funds are low.
+Stock up on these when you see a good sale so you can make a quick meal plan of soup, vegetables, chili, or beans when food budget funds are low.

 4. Get creative with canned goods.